Bayesian score calibration for approximate models: Methods

-Posterior inference typically requires approximate methods as the normalizing constant $Z$ is unavailable in closed from.
-There are two broad families of approximations in general use: (i) sampling methods, including Markov chain Monte Carlo \citep[MCMC,][]{brooks2011handbook} and sequential Monte Carlo \citep[SMC,][]{chopin2020introduction}; and (ii) optimization methods including variational inference or Laplace approximations \citep{bishop2006pattern}.
-All standard implementations of these methods rely on point-wise evaluation of the likelihood function, or some unbiased estimate.
+Posterior inference typically requires approximate methods as the normalizing constant~$Z$ is unavailable in a closed form.
+There are two broad families of approximations in general use: (i) sampling methods, including Markov chain Monte Carlo \citep[MCMC,][]{brooks2011handbook} and sequential Monte Carlo \citep[SMC,][]{chopin2020introduction}; and (ii) optimization-based methods including variational inference or Laplace approximations \citep{bishop2006pattern}.
+All standard implementations of these methods rely on pointwise evaluation of the likelihood function, or some unbiased estimate.